kitfactory/illumo-flow/docs/tutorials/07_tracer_playground.md

 ## Tracer insights
 - ConsoleTracer prints `[FLOW]` spans in bright white and `[NODE]` spans in cyan; Agent instruction/input/response segments use yellow/blue/green respectively.
-- SQLiteTracer stores spans in `spans`, `events`, and `links` tables—join them to correlate retries or router jumps with specific node runs.
+- SQLiteTracer now delegates to `SQLiteTracerDB`, so spans/events live in `spans` / `events` tables—great for building SQL dashboards.
-- OtelTracer batches spans before calling your exporter; implement `my_exporter.export(spans)` to forward them to Jaeger, Tempo, or any OTLP-compatible collector.
+- OtelTracer can be backed by `TempoTracerDB(exporter=...)` to reuse the OTLP exporter you already have in production.
 - All tracers receive the same payload, so switching them never changes business logic—only the destination of telemetry.

 ## Experiments